-My research interests are primarily in Machine Learning Theory and Computational Complexity.
-I'm particularly interested in questions in the overlap of these areas.
+My research interests are primarily in computational and statistical aspects of Machine Learning Theory.
+Recent work focuses on developing foundations for adaptive data analysis, complexity of learning via statistical queries, and privacy-preserving learning.
 I also work on understanding of natural learning systems: learning by the brain and evolution as learning.
-This work is based on the models pioneered by Leslie Valiant (brain, evolvability).

-- Dec 2015: I am organizing a workshop on adaptive data analysis at NIPS 2015 (with Moritz Hardt, Aaron Roth and Adam Smith).
+- Dec 2015: Co-organizer of workshop on Adaptive Data Analysis (WADAPT) at NIPS 2015 (with Moritz Hardt, Aaron Roth and Adam Smith).

 - July 2015: instructor at Berkeley summer course in mining and modeling of neuroscience data (with Christos Papadimitriou).

-- March-May 2015: visiting scientist at Simons Institute for the Theory of Computing, UC Berkeley.
-Information Theory.
+- March-May 2015: visiting scientist at Simons Institute.
+Information Theory program.